ekotechnology/guzzlecal/README.md

 ### Free/Busy Queries
 * Allows you to query for times that are marked as `Busy` on the calendar

+### Custom Requests
+* If you don't want to use the response representations provided via Guzzlecal, we provide a passthru option that will just give you an OAuth2 authenticated Guzzle client that you can do whatever you want on.
+If you're using `offline` mode, expired tokens will still be refreshed for you automatically.

 ## Installation
 ### Install via Composer
 ### Install via Git/Filesystem